-During the year ended December 31, 2020, we repurchased 856,437 shares, for approximately \$ 34.6 million with an average share price of \$ 40.43 .
+During the year ended December 31, 2020 December 31, 2023, the Company retired 80,000,000 shares of treasury stock.
+On our Consolidated Balance Sheets, we repurchased 856,437 shares, for approximately \$34.6 million with an average share price of \$40.43.
 These repurchases were made under open market transactions, including through plans complying with Rule 10b5-1 under the Exchange Act, and pursuant to the share repurchase program authorized by our Board of Directors.
-At December 31, 2020, 74,281 shares repurchased had not yet settled or were not yet reflected by our recordkeeper or in our shares outstanding as of December 31, 2020.
+The excess of cost over par is allocated between Additional paid-in capital and Retained earnings, based on the historical cost of the treasury shares and the proportionate number of shares retired.
+The retired shares are classified as authorized by our Board of Directors.
+At December 31, 2020, 74,281 shares repurchased had not yet settled or were not yet reflected by our recordkeeper or in our shares outstanding as of December 31, 2020, and unissued.